 Interface and Features

 Coral have so many different areas that host games on their site that it is difficult to keep up.
-Aside from their main Playtech powered casino they also run a live casino, gaming, and slots section from the main menu bar.
-Once you have selected one of these even more options await, and they are all very similar.
+Aside from their main casino they also run a live casino, bingo and poker product from the main menu bar.
+Once you have selected one of these even more options await, and they are all very well chosen.

 What they have done well here is given the whole site a through-line, so each individual section retains the look and feel of the last which helps with navigation and usability no end.
-However, the player has virtually no chance of knowing which game is going to be in which section so it’s a case of hit and hope a lot of the time.
+Complimenting this, the secondary menu bar has filtering options such as Megaways, Jackpots, Tournaments, etc. which are useful, and a search option if you want a specific game with no faffing around.

 The interface is fairly quick to load initially but after that, it is very speedy.
-By not displaying too many games in the various sections the site can really power through.
+By not displaying too many games on the screen at the same time the site can really power through.
 The same goes for game loading times; going from one game to another is a pretty fluid experience – so long as you know where your next game is hiding.